Macoupin County, Illinois: History

 Macoupin County was established on January 17, 1829.
 It was formed out of Greene and Madison Counties and was named after Macoupin Creek, which runs near Carlinville and meanders southwest to the Illinois River.
 The economy was based on subsistence agriculture, and communication was to the southwest.

 In the middle 19th century, Illinois developed and changed rapidly.
 The greatest change was in the building of railroads, and Macoupin County was on the rail and road transportation link between St. Louis and the still-young metropolis of Chicago.
 The county lies midway between St. Louis and the relocated state capital of Springfield.
-The economy was still based entirely on agriculture, but there was now easier access to markets.
+The economy was still based entirely on agriculture, but there was now easier market access.
 Towns were small and sparsely distributed, and any new communities were founded along the railroad lines that provided transportation.
-Culturally, the county remained closer to its historical ties with St. Louis than to more northerly areas within the state.
+Culturally, the county remained closer to its historical ties with St. Louis than to more northerly areas.

 Agriculture remained a mainstay of the economy, but this was joined by coal mining, an industry that partially changed the complexion of the county.
 With coal underlying the entire region, the most economical development was to place mines alongside the railroad tracks (for transportation of coal) and located in or near already-existing towns.
 By the twentieth century, there were mines in many towns, all of them with substantial populations of foreign-born miners from everywhere in Europe.

 During the twentieth century, agriculture and coal mining remained the mainstays of the county's economy, and the county's fortunes rose and fell with them.
 Farming was still family based.
-Macoupin County was often at the center of major labor disputes between mine owners and miners, and was a hotbed of union activity.
-The county had previously played a major role in violent 1890s disputes that brought unwanted national attention, was at center stage when the United Mine Workers rose to power, and was again prominent during the internecine war between the UMW and the Progressive Miners of America of the 1930s.
+Macoupin County was often at the center of major labor disputes between mine owners and miners and was a hotbed of union activity.
+The county had previously played a significant role in violent 1890s disputes that brought unwanted national attention, was at center stage when the United Mine Workers rose to power, and was again prominent during the internecine war between the UMW and the Progressive Miners of America of the 1930s.